-New York Cannabis License Application
+New York Cannabis License

-- information about the applicant’s identity, including racial and ethnic diversity;
+- information about the applicant’s identity, including racial and ethnic diversity

-- ownership and investment information, including the corporate structure;
+- ownership and investment information, including the corporate structure

-- including the submission of fingerprints by the applicant to the division of criminal justice services
+- evidence of good moral character, including the submission of fingerprints by the applicant to the division of criminal justice services

-New York Cannabis License Fees.
+What are the New York Cannabis License Fees

 RELATED POST: NEW YORK ADULT-USE CULTIVATOR LICENSE